mar29th/nlp-dpm/README.md

 that interfaces directly with command line.

 ### Suggestion For Future Developments
+1. GUI:
 Since running JARs require JVM and terminal, it might be better to provide a bash script that can hide this step for inexperienced users.
 To go further, it may be good to have a GUI, so users can operate directly and won't even touch the command line at all.
-To do this, one may want to change method interface in `Application` to return a `TextAnnotation`, since it currently only save result to file and doesn't return anything.
+To do this, one may want to change `run()` method interface in `Application` to return a `TextAnnotation`, since it currently only save result to file and doesn't return anything.

+2. Possibility for API:
+Just as Maven, it is possible to run the application as a executable or import as external library in some other project.
+In this case, one still need to change `Application` to be more generic, rather than complete one whole run in a single `run()` call (a specific approach).

 ## Configuration Module